DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

   * Arrangement was formally published as a standard in [ISO/IEC 15408:2022](https://cdn.standards.iteh.ai/samples/72891/fbfa4f603f384c7ab0663ffc4c163f3f/ISO-IEC-15408-1-2022.pdf) labeled as _"Information security, cybersecurity, and privacy protection: Evaluation criteria for IT Security"_
     * current version is set to be replaced by [ISO/IEC WD 15408-1](https://www.iso.org/standard/88134.html) sometime in 2026
   * Goals
-    * Add to buyer confidence in purchasing products
+    * provides confidence in the industry for consumers, security functions, vendors, and others.
     * Eliminates duplicate evaluations
     * To make security evaluations more cost effectove
     * To evaluation functionality and assurance of TOE/target of evaluation
   * Key Elements:
     * **Protection Profiles (PPs)**
       * Specify security demands of customers
+      * Capabilities that security products should pocess
       * "What I want" from customers
     * **Security Targets (STs)**
       * Security claims of a vendor about their systems